 Like a cancer cell that spreads through the body, this regime infects any region.
 It must be removed from the body.”
 Ahmadinejad said on comparison of Israel to cancer.
-Then, following his obsession (a magnificent one as Douglas Sirk’s film title with Jane Wyman and Rock Hudson) with anatomy of the human body he declared: “This entity [Israel] can be compared to a kidney transplanted in a body that rejected it.”
-Most probably he has a psychological problem in accepting his physic to accuse Israel for been born as he looks: “Yes, it will collapse [Israel] and its end will be near.”, he said categorically maybe in front of the bathroom mirror.
-His obsession went even further when he consoled Hugo Chavez‘s mother with a hug!
+Then, following his obsession (a magnificent one as Douglas Sirk’s film title with Jane Wyman and Rock Hudson) with anatomy of the human body, he declared: “This entity [Israel] can be compared to a kidney transplanted in a body that rejected it.”
+“Yes, it will collapse [Israel] and its end will be near.”, he said once categorically.
+His physical obsession went even further when he consoled Hugo Chavez‘s mother with a hug!
 After that moment was captured by photographers, a clergy of Tehran had the occurrence to affirm: “We know that no unrelated women can be touched unless she is drowning at sea.”

 > It is difficult to find an example of another country in the world that face so much multiplicity and variety of constant menace.
 This fixation usually involves prejudicial, brainless and sometimes vitriolic condemnation of the Jewish state, with absurd characterizations of Israel as an apartheid nation that tortures Palestinian Arab children.
 Israel confront several existential threats on a daily basis like rockets, terrorists, organizations, cyber attacks, internal problems and mainly external military dangers from hostile regimes who wants to exterminate the whole country population out of existence.
 For hundreds of years, Jews depended on pity; they had no land and no army, and what they got in return were inquisitions, pogroms and the Nazi genocide.
 The Holocaust also taught them that freedom and justice come to those who are prepared to fight for them.